okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ### Grant the required scopes

-> **Note:** You must use an [Org Authorization Server](/docs/concepts/auth-servers/#available-authorization-server-types) to grant the scopes needed to create a custom authenticator.
-Custom Authorization Servers (including the default Custom Authorization Server) don't work.
+> **Note:** You must use an [org authorization server](/docs/concepts/auth-servers/#available-authorization-server-types) to grant the scopes needed to create a custom authenticator.
+Custom authorization servers (including the default custom authorization server) don't work.

 When you are ready to grant the required scopes, follow these steps: